Theatre for Youth

 About the concentration

-You’ll take courses in acting, technical theatre, stage movement, directing, playwriting for youth, theatre for young audiences and voice and articulation.
+You will take courses in acting, technical theatre, stage movement, directing, playwriting for youth, theatre for young audiences and voice and articulation.

 You’ll complete a formal or informal internship in the community with an organization such as an arts council, public school, library, theatre or children’s theatre.